rvennam/istio-on-iks/custom-istio-ingress-1.7.md

           serviceAnnotations:
             service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type: public # Change to private for a private IP
 ```
 4. Apply the above `IstioOperator` CR to your cluster.
 The Managed Istio operator running in the `ibm-operators` namespace will read the resource and install the Gateway Deployment and Service into the `custom-gateways` namespace.
-The `revision` field tells the operator to treat this `IstioOperator` as an additional Istio configuration.
 ```
 kubectl apply -f ./custom-ingress-iop.yaml
 ```